tom-seddon/b2/doc/Debug-version.md

 Tick `Include register names` to include register names in the output.
 This takes up a few more columns but you may find it easier to read.

-The `Cycles output` options let you specify how the cycle count is displayed in the output. `Absolute` is the absolute number of emulated cycles since the BBC was rebooted, probably not very useful;
-`Relative` counts the start of the trace as cycle 0, and goes from there; `None` omits the cycle count entirely, which can be useful if trying to diff the output from multiple runs.

 Tick `Auto-save on stop` to have the trace saved automatically when the trace stops.
 Select the file name to save to.
 It will be overwritten, no questions asked, if the trace finishes without being